We have just carried out the preliminary adjustments of the development of the image.

 – The luminance noise results in pixels more or less bright giving a grainy appearance to the whole.
 It merges with the texture of the subject photographed.
 Its removal is more complicated and can lead to the loss of details.

 The maximum number of zones, from white to black, depends on the bit depth of the sensor (typically 12 bits, 14 for some cameras).
-The information captured over 12 bits is divided into 12 zones called Exposure Value (EV).
+The information captured on 12 bits is divided into 12 zones called Exposure Value (EV).

 |Number of shades||2048||1024||512||256||128||64||32||16||8||4||2||1|